 What was I thinking?
 Who was I to join the junior high track team?
 At the time I was 12 years old and had never run a mile; I had never even thought of running a half mile.
+I had no idea how to make the mile.
 Yet there I was, in the hot Florida afternoon sun running around a sandy football field wiping the sweat from my face to keep it from stinging my eyes.
 Day after day I pursued the goal of finishing a mile and day after day I failed.

-I was the one who started multiple projects that I never finished.
-There are tens, possibly hundreds, of half-finished crafts floating around in the USA of things I had started but never completed.
+I was one who started multiple projects that I never finished.
+There are tens, possibly hundreds, of half-finished crafts floating around of things I had started but never completed.
 Cross stitch, rug hooking, paint by numbers, and more were projects I started with good intentions but after realizing the effort required to finish, I laid them to the side.
-I wanted amazing results with little effort or patience.
+I wanted amazing results with little to no effort.

 What was different about making the mile?
-I am not sure what the impetus was to get me to make that mile but whatever it was I had determined that running the mile wasn’t going to evade me.
-Evade me it did for some time but the day finally did come that I crossed the mile marker.
+Why was I determined to break through that barrier?
+I am not sure what the impetus was to get me to make that mile.
+Whatever it was, I had determined that running the mile wasn’t going to evade me.
+Evade me it did for some time, but the day finally came that I crossed the mile marker.
 While I never managed to become an Olympic runner or even place in a race at a track meet (that’s another story for another day), running the mile, to me, was equivalent to wearing a gold medal.

 Numbers 13:20 NASB “How is the land?
 Is it fat or lean?
 Are there trees in it or not?
 Make an effort then to get some of the fruit…”

 When the people arrived to the border, spies were sent to check out the new land the nation was to possess and Moses said, “Make an effort…” In essence, he was telling those he was sending to try, work at it, and see what information they could bring back.
 He knew they would possibly face dangerous inhabitants or wild animals along the way and they would have to be courageous and sweat a little to complete the task.
-We know how the story pans out for all the spies, save two Joshua and Caleb, who went were against taking the land even though God had promised it to them reported that the land, while good, was overrun with giants – there would be no way to take it.
+We know how the story pans out for all the spies, save two Joshua and Caleb, who were against taking the land.
+Even though God had promised it to them, these spies reported that the land, while good, was overrun with giants.
+There was no way to possess the land.